nhsconnect/FHIR-END-OF-LIFE-API/pages/overview/overview_api_provide.md

 tags: [explanation]
 sidebar: overview_sidebar
 permalink: overview_api_provide.html
 summary: Providing an RESTful API for the first time is a journey.
-This page explains a starting point of the work involved in providing an API
+This page explains a starting point of the work involved in providing an API and also the part be concentrated on by Care Connect
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}